event4u-app/data-helpers/starlight/src/content/docs/framework-integration/symfony.md

 ### How It Works

-1. Symfony's ValueResolver detects the DTO type hint
+1. Symfony's ValueResolver detects the Dto type hint
 2. Request data is extracted (JSON or form data)
-3. DTO is created and validated
+3. Dto is created and validated
-4. Controller receives the validated DTO
+4. Controller receives the validated Dto

 ### Manual Creation